 I also carry a debit card that is tied to my personal checking account.
 I use this for any purchase that I cannot (or will not) put on credit.
 For example, I have a rule that I won’t purchase comic books or videogames on credit, so those expenses go on my debit card.

 Finally, I have two business credit cards.
-The first is a Visa from Wills Fargo.
+The first is a Visa from Wells Fargo.
 It offers no perks, so I try not to use it.
-The second is the TrueEarnings Card from Costco and American Express, which offers cash back on a variety of purchases.
+The second is the TrueEarnings Business Card from Costco and American Express OPEN, which offers cash back on a variety of purchases.
 I try to make all of my business purchases with this card, and I really wish I could use it for personal expenses, like fueling the car.

 I have two retirement accounts.
 My Roth IRA is through Sharebuilder.
 I used to make automatic monthly contributions for dollar-cost averaging.
 Now I make large lump-sum contributions.
 (And I’ve considered moving my IRA to Zecco.
 Can anyone speak to the differences between Zecco and Sharebuilder?)